ayush1000k/ayush1000k/README.md

 - Intrested in Web development.
 - 🤔 I’m currently diving into [React Js](https://react.dev/).
-Check it out if interested.
+Check it out if you are interested.
 - 🌱 I have sufficient knowledge of React, JavaScript,  HTML, CSS, C#, Microsoft.Net, Git etc.
 - 📫 How to reach me: ayush1000k@gmail.com